clintyr/football-data-analysis/README.md

 I utilized the ["European Soccer Database"](https://www.kaggle.com/datasets/hugomathien/soccer) from Kaggle.
 The database tracks fixture data from the 2008/09 season through to 2015/16, detailing over 25,000 matches and 11,000 players across 11 European top-flight leagues.
 There is also information about each of 296 teams, as well as player attributes originating from the FIFA video game series.

 ### Methodology
+- Things to consider:

   1. What does the data look like?
   2. What is interesting about this data?
   3. What can we learn from the data?
+- Data cleaning, visualization and analysis

 ### Questions Explored